100% of Primary Education (part-time) graduates were in employment or further study six months after completing their studies

 Do you have a desire to make a positive impact in a child’s life opportunities?
 Do you have the ability to motivate and engage children?
 Are you committed to continuous self-improvement?
 Do you want to acquire a deep understanding of how children learn and of the primary curriculum?
 If these questions are applicable to you, then please come and join us at Canterbury Christ Church University, School of Teacher Education and Development.

-Canterbury Christ Church University will recommend to the Department for Education and the National College for Teaching and Leadership that successful students be awarded Qualified Teacher Status.
+Canterbury Christ Church University will recommend to the Department for Education and the Teaching Regulations Agency that successful students be awarded Qualified Teacher Status.

 The part- time route will enable you to become a generalist primary classroom teacher, by supporting you in reaching Qualified Teacher Status (QTS).
 You will also gain a Bachelor of Arts Honours Degree.
 During the course you will gain a strong understanding of children’s learning and development, alongside experience of teaching the curriculum.